CoSMoMVPA/CoSMoMVPA/doc/source/ex_neighborhood.rst

 Using the neighborhood structure defined in Part 1, use the :ref:`cosmo_searchlight` function to perform the same analysis as in Part 1.

+*Exercises part 3 and 4 are optional.
+They are used to illustrate that different measures can be used with the same searchlight and neighborhood functionality.*

 Part 3
 ######